SalvadorTyler/osticket-prereqs/README.md

 <br />
 </p>
 <p>
-Now that you've logged in you're going to enable IIS by going to control panel and navigating to, uninstall a program, then click turn window features on or off on the left and side. and check the box next to internet information services, then click ok.
+Now that you've logged in you're going to enable IIS by going to control panel and navigating to, uninstall a program, then click turn window features on or off on the left hand side. and check the box next to internet information services, then click ok.
 </p>
 <img src="https://imgur.com/6kTvgZE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 </p>
+now that thats done you're going to go to this link https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 in here i've provided everything you'll need to download to get osticket up and running. for now we're going to download webplatforminstaller.
 <img src="https://imgur.com/qghGPBZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 </p>